dochy-ksti/dochy/dochy_manual/manual/root.md

       val: 20,
     },
   ],
-  // In Dochy, every name starts with a capital-letter is reserved by the system.
+  // In Dochy, all names start with capital letters are reserved by the system.
 "ID" is one of them.

-  // Users can use [a-z][A-Za-z0-9]* for the identifier.
+  // Users can use [a-z][A-Za-z0-9]* for identifiers.

   // Other collections can refer table items by ID